 What can you do with old or broken models?

-Old or broken models can be reused for components, converted into diorama elements, donated to schools or hobby groups, or upcycled into decorative objects.
+Old or broken models can be reused for parts, converted into diorama elements, donated to schools or hobby groups, or upcycled into decorative objects.
 Throwing them away is rarely necessary if you think creatively about new applications.

 Broken aircraft can get a second life as crash sites in a diorama.
-Old cars become perfect for post-apocalyptic scenes or as a basis for custom builds.
+Old cars become perfect for post-apocalyptic scenes or as a base for custom builds.
 Damaged ships can be converted into wrecks for underwater scenes.

 Schools and youth groups are often happy with donations of old models.
 Children can learn from dismantling and rebuilding, even if the result isn’t perfect.
 Some hobby groups organize “swap meets” where you can trade old models for other projects.